 March 4 is National Grammar Day, so I have a special top-10 show to celebrate the occasion, and before you argue with me, read the whole explanation about why each of these is a myth.
 Then, get all of these tips in one place with my National Grammar Day playlist on Spotify.

 Grammar Girl's Top 10 Language Myths

 Wrong!
 “Irregardless” is a bad word and a word you shouldn't use, but it is a word.
 “Floogetyflop” isn't a word—I just made it up and you have no idea what it means.
 “Irregardless,” on the other hand, is in almost every dictionary labeled as nonstandard.
 You shouldn't use it if you want to be taken seriously, but it has gained wide enough use to qualify as a word.
-(See episode 94 for more details.)
+(See episode 600 for more details.)

 Almost everyone believes at least one of these myths.

-4. You use “a” before words that start with consonants and “an” before words that start with vowels.
 Wrong!
 You use “a” before words that start with consonant sounds and “an” before words that start with vowel sounds.
-So, you'd write that someone has "an MBA" instead of "a MBA," because even though “MBA” starts with M, which is a consonant, it starts with the sound of the vowel E--MBA.
-(See episode 261 for more details.)
+So, you'd write that someone has "an MBA" instead of "a MBA," because even though “MBA” starts with M, which is a consonant, it starts with the sound of the vowel E—MBA.
+(See episode 261 for more details [text, audio].)

 You can find more information about each of these myths in the Grammar Girl archives.